MoarVM/MoarVM/docs/bootstrap.markdown

 * Create a type object BOOTHash, the VM's core hash type.
 It will have the MVMHash representation.
 Still no meta-objects.
-* Create a type object BOOTCCode, the VM's core code type for things implemented inside them VM in C (typically, just a very small number of bootstrap things).
+* Create a type object BOOTCCode, the VM's core code type for things implemented inside the VM in C (typically, just a very small number of bootstrap things).
   It will have the MVMCFunction representation.
 Still no...yeah, you got it. :-)
 * At this point, we finally have enough to bootstrap KnowHOW, the most primitive object type.
 This involves the KnowHOWREPR representation.